 Types of Notes

-Three types of notes are distinguished in the bibliographical description.
+Five types of notes are distinguished in the bibliographical description.

 - General note: the purpose of the general note (code 'alg') is to offer further explanation or clarification of specific elements in the bibliographical description.